-Taking a look at the company's dividend growth, its current annualized dividend of $0.44 is up 10% from last year.
+Looking at dividend growth, the company's current annualized dividend of $0.44 is up 10% from last year.
 Over the last 5 years, First Financial Northwest has increased its dividend 4 times on a year-over-year basis for an average annual increase of 14.05%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, First Financial's payout ratio is 45%, which means it paid out 45% of its trailing 12-month EPS as dividend.
+First Financial's current payout ratio is 45%, meaning it paid out 45% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, FFNW expects solid earnings growth.
 The Zacks Consensus Estimate for 2021 is $0.98 per share, with earnings expected to increase 11.36% from the year ago period.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
 Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, FFNW is a compelling investment opportunity.
-Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).
+That said, they can take comfort from the fact that FFNW is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report